Header Banner

-How To: Open Kodi & Other Unofficial Apps Faster on Amazon Fire TV Devices
+How to Open Kodi & Other Unofficial Apps Faster on Amazon Fire TV Devices

 The Fire TV Stick, as well as the Fire TV, may be limited by Amazon's fight on piracy, but after a quick sideloading of Kodi, the floodgates are back open with the freedom to stream just about any video or song you want.